Cairns Tilt Train derailment: Australian Transport Safety Bureau investigation findings

-The report also found that the driver may have left the driving position for a moment to get food from his bag or the mini fridge, under the belief that it was safe to do so.
+The report also found the driver may have left the driving position for a moment to get food from his bag or the mini fridge, under the belief it was safe to do so.
 After reorientating himself returning to his seat, it would have been too late to apply the emergency brakes with the train travelling too fast.

 The second driver's absence from the cab removed the primary defences of having two drivers in the cab to avoid errors made by just one.
 The co-driver sits to the right of the driver, and their main task is to observe that the driver is controlling the train safely, to watch the direction the train is travelling and call signals verbally, which the driver acknowledges.
 The co-driver can intervene in the control of the train should the driver not react appropriately.
 Before the derailment, there was no requirement for the co-driver to call out critical speed limit changes, nor prohibit the co-driver from leaving the cab to, say, prepare beverages in the adjacent area.

-The weather was fine, wind was low, and the temperature was 24.5 C. The moon had set at 7:23 pm, over four hours earlier, and was 26° below the horizon, meaning that while visibility was good the area was in complete darkness.
+The weather was fine, wind was low, and the temperature was 24.5 C. The moon had set at 7:23 pm, over four hours earlier, and was 26° below the horizon, meaning while visibility was good, the area was in complete darkness.
 With the exception of the illumination given by the headlights, this darkness exposed a weakness in another of the train's protection methods – drivers having knowledge and competence of the route they operate in – as landmarks cannot be seen, drivers' field of view is reduced and their spatial awareness compromised.